AnIrishDuck/petrify/README.rst

 - **Immutable operation**.
 Immutable math is easier for novices to reason about.
   This library explicitly does not target strong real-time applications like games that demands mutability for performance.
 - **Pluggable engines**.
-CSG is copmlicated.
+CSG is complicated.
 Different engines have different
   tradeoffs:

   - The pymesh engine is the default where the pymesh2_ library is installed.
 It